Mercury vs Wise vs Relay (2026) — Best US Business Bank for Non-Residents | USLLCGlobal

 Before you start any of the three applications, have all of this ready in one folder.
 Submitting a half-prepared application is the single biggest cause of avoidable rejection:

 1. EIN letter (CP 575 or CP 575-A).
 The IRS confirmation.
-If you don't have it yet, our EIN without SSN guide walks through the process; same-day delivery is included in our $549 Business Ready package.
+If you don't have it yet, our EIN without SSN guide walks through the process; same-day delivery is included in our $549 Business Ready package, and a ready-made LLC arrives with its EIN already issued.

 2. Articles of Organization (or Certificate of Formation).
 Stamped, dated, with the Secretary of State filing reference.